 Dear Barbara: Do second marriages matter?
 You talk so much about staying together and making marriage work.
 What if my first marriage didn’t and now I’m trying again?
 Can I honor God with a new marriage?

 I appreciate the honest question.
-Since we added an official ministry to step families several years ago here at FamilyLife, we receive a lot of comments on both sides of this question.
-Many have asked how we can be for blended families, second marriages, and subsequent families if we are against divorce.
+When we added an official ministry to stepfamilies several years ago at FamilyLife, we received a lot of comments on both sides of this question.
+Many asked how we can be for blended families, second marriages, and subsequent families if we are against divorce.
 Especially since God is so adamantly against divorce.